google/gif-for-cli/README.md

 ## Installation

-Requires Python 3 (with setuptools), zlib, libjpeg, and ffmpeg, other dependencies are installed by `setup.py`.
+Requires Python 3 (with setuptools and pip), zlib, libjpeg, and ffmpeg, other dependencies are installed by `setup.py`.

-Install dependencies:
+Install dependencies (Debian based distros):

     sudo apt-get install ffmpeg zlib* libjpeg*

+Your Python environment may need these installation tools:

+    sudo apt-get install python3-setuptools
+    sudo easy_install3 pip
     # this should enable a pre-built Pillow wheel to be installed, otherwise you may need to install zlib and libjpeg development libraries so Pillow can compile from source.
     pip3 install --user wheel